creative0101/bigquery_sql/README.md

 # bigquery_sql
 BigQuery statements

-This repository is here to document my skills with SQL.
+This repository exists to documents my skills/ progression with SQL.